wtistang/LibertyGettingStarted-Lab/README_ori.md

 **You have successfully deployed the web application into Liberty, first via dropins directory, then by adding it to the server.xml file via include.**

-### 6.5.8	Change logging and tracing by using ConfigDropins
+### 6.4.3.8	Change logging and tracing by using ConfigDropins

 Right now, you used the **include** concept to enhance the server.xml file with additional configuration files.
-Alternatively, you can specify additional configuration files in the **configDropins** directory without specifying include elements in the **server.xml** file.
-If you want to add configuration files to override anything in the **erver.xml** file of the server, create a **configDropins/overrides** directory.
+Alternatively, you can specify additional configuration files in the configDropins directory without specifying include elements in the server.xml file.
+If you want to add configuration files to override anything in the server.xml file of the server, create a configDropins/overrides directory.
 In this case, you want to add/change the log level of the application server.

-1. From the second terminal window, issue the following command to create a configDropins directory in the server directory.
+1. Create a configDropins directory in the server directory.

         mkdir -p wlp_usr/servers/myServer/configDropins/overrides

     <kbd>![image146](./images/media/image146.png)</kbd>

 **Add INFO logging output to console**

 Liberty provides the ability to set the logging level to any of the supported log levels defined in the documentation: https://www.ibm.com/docs/en/was-liberty/base?topic=liberty-logging-trace
 - AUDIT logging enables logging of “Significant event affecting server state or resources”
 - INFO logging enables of “General information outlining overall task progress” By default, the Liberty Server has the console log level set to AUDIT.
 In this section, you will change the level of log messages written to the console from AUDIT to INFO, which will result in additional logging messages.
 You will perform this activity not directly in the server.xml file but using the configDropins concept.
 Purpose is that you could change the log level easily on the fly and switch back to the previous level without having to manually edit a file.

 <table>
     <tbody>
     <tr class="odd">